Storing files#

 Data under user directories can be accessed by hub admins.

-Data on cloud buckets is freely accessible by any user of the hub.
+Data on S3 buckets is freely accessible by any user of the hub, even if under your username.

 Example - writing a netcdf file to the scratch bucket#